You’re sitting there feeling a bit unmotivated by the sheer amount of nothing that’s getting done.

 But you’re just not feeling it right now.

-It’s not that you don’t have dreams, wishes or goals.
+It’s not that you don’t have dreams, wishes, or goals.

-It’s not that they’re unimportant.
+Or that they’re unimportant.

 It’s not even that you’re lazy.